shanefostersmith/Platypus-Type-Extensions/README.md

 The distribution extra also requires:
 - `pyomo>=6.8.2`

-The tests and distributions extras require:
+The tests and distributions extra require:
 - `pytest>=7.0.0`
 - `pytest-mock>=3.10.0`

 ## Usage

-The main difference between this library and the Platypus library is the distinction between "local" variators and "global" variators.
+An important difference between this library and the Platypus library is the distinction between "local" variators and "global" variators.

-- A `GlobalEvolution` directs the crossover and mutation of all optimization variables, and may define non-uniform mutation behavior, staggered convergence, etc.
+- A `GlobalEvolution` directs the crossover and mutation of all optimization variables

 - A `LocalVariator` or `LocalMutator` defines a crossover or mutation strategy for specific variable type(s)
     - Each optimization variable, including variables of the *same* type, can be assigned a different `LocalVariator`
-    - A `LocalVariator` also defines compatible arities for its `evolve()` method (ie. the number of input parent and offspring solutions)
+    - A `LocalVariator` defines compatible arities for its `evolve()` method (the number of input parent solutions and output offspring solutions)
-    - A `LocalMutator` is a special type of `LocalVariator` that mutates one offspring solution at a time without using parent solutions
+    - A `LocalMutator` is a special type of `LocalVariator` that mutates one offspring solution at a time
-        - Its `evolve()` method can still accept any number of offspring solutions

 - This library also provides compound operators for `LocalVariator`:
     - `LocalGAOperator`: Combine a `LocalVariator` and a `LocalMutator`